Grind is too coarse/Grind range is not acceptable

 Coffee residue can build up around the burrs causing them to be difficult to remove.

-- Instruct the consumer to press down on the burr-plate in short clockwise and counterclockwise motions.
+- Press down on the burr-plate in short clockwise and counterclockwise motions.
 The faceplate should then pop out.

 Cleaning the cutting burrs

-Note: Never wash the burrs or burr-shaft assembly in water.
+Note: Do not wash the burrs or burr-shaft assembly in water.
 Keep them dry at all times.

 - After cleaning, tilt the grinder backward so the front of the motor housing faces upward.